tinamayswinkels/sbe/_projects/mossfiel-sports-facilities.md

 * External lighting will be controlled by PE Cells and timers
 * Low energy LED lighting throughout (internally and externally)
 * Daylight Access - The social area has been modelled for daylighting and achieved a DF of &gt;2% for 62% of the floor space.

+Netball Pavilion

+A pavilion incorporating players and umpires change rooms with associate amenities, internal and external storerooms, kitchens/kiosks, and a community room.

+ESD features will include:

+* One 5,000 litre rainwater tank available for intermittent watering shall be installed.
+The rainwater tank shall collect rainwater from the sport pavilion roof (approx. 665m2).
+* A 5kW solar photovoltaic system shall be installed to generate electricity for the development.
+* Minimum 22% reduction in heating and cooling energy consumption compared to a reference building.
+* Gas heaters to be minimum 90% efficient.
+* 6 star continuous flow domestic hot water powered by natural gas for football & cricket club, and solar boosted electric heater for the tennis club.
+* All external lighting controlled by motion detectors (excluding ovals and sport courts which shall be controlled separately).
+* The internal maximum illumination power density shall be at least 20% lower than required by the NCC.
+* 100% of nominated floor areas shall achieve appropriate daylight levels.